TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

+>[!Branch notes]
+this is a frozen version of the openai o3-tools branch that still maintains functionality for adding images to the prompts and feedback.

 **Videos**
 [Part 5: Comments on discrete vs continuous + Ablating Sampling vs Feedback](https://share.descript.com/view/W3OEzy9PW9A) [Part 4 - Visualisation + Testing out Feedback and Images](https://share.descript.com/view/zfBfDlP20uA)